Brie and apple and pear all pair together wonderfully in this stuffed pork tenderloin! You could serve this for Christmas dinner or anytime!

 Instructions

-• On two cutting boards, slice each pork tenderloin lengthwise until ½ -¾ of an inch from slicing through.
+- On two cutting boards, with a sharp knife, slice each pork tenderloin lengthwise until ½ -¾ of an inch from slicing through.
 Unfold and lay flat.
 Cover with cellophane.
 Pound the meat until about ¼” thinner.
 Dry the meat thoroughly with paper towels and discard.
 Sprinkle with salt and pepper, reserving half of the total for the outside.

-• Add a layer of cheese evenly across each piece of meat at the side of each that you will have a seam at.
+- Add a layer of cheese evenly across each piece of meat at the side of each that you will have a seam at.
 Roll up each piece from one long side to the other.
-Wrap kitchen string around and tie to secure or use a long wooden or metal skewer to “sew” the tenderloin along the seam, weaving in and out to secure the roll.
+Wrap kitchen string around and tie to secure *(see tips for rolling and securing in paragraph above the recipe) or use a long wooden or metal skewer to “sew” the tenderloin along the seam, weaving in and out to secure the roll.

-• Let rest 5-10 minutes before removing the skewers, and slicing into ½" thick slices.
+- Let rest 5-10 minutes before removing the skewers or kitchen string.
+Slice into ½" thick slices.
 Use more fresh thyme, whole cranberries, or pear slices to decorate your serving platter.